dem2k/binance-candlesticks/README.md

 downloader for historical data from binance
 ===

-this is very alfa-version of this programm. it support now only export of 5 minutes time frame.
+this is very alfa-version of this programm. it support now only export of 1 and 5 minutes time frame.

 to compile and run the programm you need *maven* and *MongoDB* installed.